MatchuPitchu/react-summary/Readme.md

     // AuthContext.js
     import { useState, useEffect, createContext } from 'react';

-    // initialize context with default data obj to have better autocompletion in VSC const AuthContext = createContext({
+    // initialize context with default data obj to have better autocompletion in VSC;
+    // later import { AuthContext } in all components where you need context data export const AuthContext = createContext({
       isLoggedIn: false,
       onLogout: () => {},
       onLogin: (email, password) => {},